-Here is my full column that ran in the Washington County Daily News last week
+Here is my full column that ran in the Washington County Daily News earlier this week.

 To Wisconsin’s conservatives, the surest path to a second term for President Joe Biden, with all of the economic and civic destruction that would occur, is to vote for Donald Trump to be the Republican nominee.
 And even if there was a path to victory for Donald Trump in a general election, which there is not, a second Trump term would not yield any conservative fruits.

 Only halfway through his first term, President Biden has rent our great republic to the point that it will take generations to reverse the damage – if it can be reversed.
 Our national debt now far exceeds our country’s full annual economic output.
 Inflation is crushing dreams and robbing the middle class of their spending power.
 Our borders are wide open with terrorists and criminals intermingling with the world’s indigent.
 All of them are stretching and breaking our social fabric.
 Crime is eating out the core of our once great cities.
 America’s power on the international stage is at its lowest ebb since World War 1.
 All of this is being overseen by the increasingly senile head of what is proving to be one of the most prolific criminal family organizations our nation has ever seen, according to the investigation of the U.S. House Oversight Committee and IRS whistleblower.

 Despite all of that destruction, if the Republicans choose Donald Trump as their nominee, it is more than probable that Biden will win reelection.